TheOdinProject/curriculum/ruby_programming/basic_ruby/variables.md

 age += 4 #=> 22
 ~~~

-<span id="similar-assignment-operators">There are similar assignment operators for all the common math operators</span>:
+<span id="non-add-assignment-operators">There are similar assignment operators for all the common math operators</span>:

 ~~~ruby
 age = 18